-The decade started with Olympic gold, as Lydia Lassila won the women’s Aerial Skiing competition at the Vancouver Winter Olympics inspiring the nation by overcoming the adversity she faced on her journey to the top.
+The decade started with Olympic gold, as Lydia Lassila (below) won the women’s Aerial Skiing competition at the Vancouver Winter Olympics inspiring the nation by overcoming the adversity she faced on her journey to the top.
 Also standing proud on that day was Jacqui Cooper, who finished fifth in her fifth appearance at an Olympic Games.

 Para-athlete Jessica Gallagher also created history in Vancouver when she won bronze in the vision-impaired slalom event, becoming the first Australian women to medal at a Winter Paralympics.

 Fresh faced Scotty James, at the tender age of 15, became the youngest male Olympian in 50 years, when he took the start line in the men’s halfpipe.